hallvardnmbu/ecosystem/docs/index.rst

       customisable, and easy to use.
    </div>

 .. image:: _static/images/abstract_island.png
    :width: 700px
    :align: center
-   :class: bordered-image
+   :class: bordered-image´

 .. raw:: html

    <div style="text-align: right; font-size: 12px; margin-top: 5px;">
-      (Painting created by DALL·E-prompt of an abstract depiction of the BioSim package.)
+      (Painting created by a DALL·E-prompt of an abstract depiction of the BioSim package.)
    </div>

 .. toctree::